nehemiaharchives/bbl/README.md

 ```
 joel@JOEL-DESKTOP:~$ bbl rand
 1 Corinthians 4:17
-Because of this I have sent Timothy to you, who is my beloved and faithful child in the Lord, who will remind you of my ways which are in Christ, even as I teach everywhere in every assembly.
+Because of this I have sent Timothy to you, who is my beloved and faithful child in the Lord, who will remind you of ...
 ```

 random verse from OT
 ```
 joel@JOEL-DESKTOP:~$ bbl rand ot
 Ezra 4:5
-They hired counselors against them to frustrate their purpose all the days of Cyrus king of Persia, even until the reign of Darius king of Persia.
+They hired counselors against them to frustrate their purpose all the days of Cyrus king of Persia, even until the re...
 ```

 random verse from NT
 ```
 joel@JOEL-DESKTOP:~$ bbl rand nt
 Romans 12:19
 Don’t seek revenge yourselves, beloved, but give place to God’s wrath.
-For it is written, “Vengeance belongs to me; I will repay, says the Lord.”
+For it is written, “Vengeance belongs to me; I...
 ```

 random verse from Gospels (Matthew, Mark, Luke or John)